PackagedC/PackagedC/README.md

 # Packaged C
 This is a new C family language which grammar support C & Java.

-# Design purpose
+# Purpose
-1.
+1. Easy to learn like java.
-2.
+2. Take place of C/C++ & java in all cases, such as BIOS, OS, desktop application, mobile app, web etc.
 3.
 4.
 5.